-Homeowners or their family members who are injured, disabled, or elderly often require accessibility upgrades to ensure their properties are safe and functional for them.
-These projects commonly include widened doorways, ramp entryways, handrails, and more.
+Homeowners or their family members who are injured, have a disabling condition or are older often require accessibility upgrades to ensure their homes are safe and working well for them.
+These projects often include making doorways wider, adding ramps, putting in handrails, and more.

 Federal Disability Grants for Home Improvements